sagemath/trac_to_gh/Issue 2791.md

 # Issue 2791: [with patch; needs review] Build symmetrica with -fPIC on Debian

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2791

 Original creator: tabbott